Anna-Fornal/RecruitmentTasks/README.md

 straight away which tests failed from the Reports.
 The second, more generic approach is better when there are multiple tests run at the same time, so the test reports are not so cluttered with multiple results.
-The task solution is in folder „ApiTester”.
+The task solution is in folder *ApiTester*.
 To run tests open the terminal (console), go to the folder \ApiTester, and run the command:
 `dotnet test`
 or for more details
 `dotnet test --logger:”console;verbosity=detailed”`
-a.
-For HTML test raport go to ApiTester\bin\Debug\net7.0\Reports and open FeturesReport.html file
 ---
 ## Task: UI Automation Testing Exercise:
-The solution for the task is in folder “OrderingTests”.
+The solution for the task is in folder *OrderingTests*.
 To run tests open the terminal, go to the folder \Ordering tests, and run the command:
 `dotnet test`
 or for more details